 Meats are the foundation of every cat diet.
 All cats of any age and breed want healthy, natural meat.
 A kitty’s diet needs to be from 60-80% meat so she gets enough animal proteins and amino acids.
 Taurine, lysine, arginine, and cysteine are the most important.

-Bones are an equally important source of important minerals for your cat.
+Bones are an equally important source of essential minerals for your cat.
 While health animal meat provides a good source of phosphorous, the bones are rich in calcium and other minerals.

-We’ve looked all over for recipes, and although many websites and cat owners give a wide variety of information regarding what foods you can actually use, very few have unique recipes that are sufficient for your cat’s nutrient needs.
+We’ve looked all over for recipes, and although many websites and cat owners give a wide variety of information regarding what foods you can use, very few have unique recipes that are sufficient for your cat’s nutrient needs.

 Rather than give you a list of sub-par recipes, we’ve chosen two – just two, on purpose – to recommend.
 These are both high in protein, low (or no) carbs, and trusted by many raw-fed experts.
-In fact, the raw chicken recipe is found on almost any homemade cat food page that’s even decently reputable.
+In fact, you can find the raw chicken recipe on almost any reputable homemade cat food page.